-- 6. The Commission shall adopt delegated acts to supplement this Regulation by establishing: - (a) detailed requirements necessary to ensure that the operation of the EWRS and the processing of data complies with Regulation (EU) 2016/679 and Regulation (EU) 2018/1725 including the respective responsibilities of the national competent authorities and of the ECDC; and - (b) a list of the categories of personal data that may be exchanged for the purpose of the coordination of contact-tracing measures. - 7.
-The Commission shall, by means of implementing acts, adopt: - (a) procedures for the interlinking of the EWRS with contact-tracing systems at Union and international levels; and - (b) the modalities for processing contact-tracing technologies and their interoperability, as well as the cases where, and the conditions under which, the third countries may be granted access to contact tracing interoperability and the practical arrangements for such access, in full compliance with the GDPR and the applicable case law of the Court of Justice of the European Union.
+- 6. The Commission shall adopt delegated acts in accordance with Article 31 to supplement this Regulation by establishing: - (a) detailed requirements necessary to ensure that the operation of the EWRS and the processing of data complies with Regulation (EU) 2016/679 and Regulation (EU) 2018/1725, including the respective responsibilities of the national competent authorities and of the ECDC; and - (b) a list of the categories of personal data that may be exchanged for the purpose of the coordination of contact-tracing measures. - 7.
+The Commission shall, by means of implementing acts, adopt: - (a) procedures for the interlinking of the EWRS with contact-tracing systems at Union and international levels; and - (b) the modalities for processing contact-tracing technologies and their interoperability, as well as the cases where, and the conditions under which, the third countries may be granted access to contact-tracing interoperability and the practical arrangements for such access, in full compliance with Regulation (EU) 2016/679and the applicable case law of the Court of Justice of the European Union.